iwang2/pamela/README.md

   -  "this is so hard, how do they make these noises"
   -  "none of them are made by humans"
   -  "ohh you're right"
+- "I think daisy would judge me for the type of beer I drink"